python-bonobo/bonobo/docs/guide/services.rst

   https://www.tutorialspoint.com/spring/spring_bean_scopes.htm), allowing smart factory usage and efficient sharing of resources.
-* Lazily resolved parameters, eventually overriden by command line or environment, so you can for example override the database DSN or target filesystem on command line (or with shell environment).
+* Lazily resolved parameters, eventually overriden by command line or environment, so you can for example override the database DSN or target filesystem on command line (or with shell environment vars).
 * Pool based locks that ensure that only one (or n) transformations are using a given service at the same time.
 * Simple config implementation, using a python file for config (ex: bonobo run ... --services=services_prod.py).
 * Default configuration for services, using an optional callable (`def get_services(args): ...`).
 Maybe tie default configuration to graph, but not really a fan because this is unrelated to graph logic.
 * Default implementation for a service in a transformation or in the descriptor.
-Maybe not a good idea, because it tends to push forward multiple instances of the same thing, but we maybe...
+Maybe not a good idea, because it tends to push forward multiple instances of the same thing, but maybe...

   A few ideas on how it can be implemented, from the user perspective.